shader-slang/slang/docs/user-guide/06-interfaces-generics.md

 {
     MyObject obj;

-    // Returns 0, the conformance defined by the direct extension
+    // Returns 0, the conformance defined directly by the type
     // is preferred.
     return helper(obj);
 }